seprov/metal-vector-add/README.md

 In general, compute time is slightly higher with arrays with GPU-generated random numbers.
 3000000 but not 30000000 element array addition has much lower total time when random numbers are GPU-generated.
+In general, larger arrays

 --

 I don't know why compute time is greater for GPU-generated (rather than CPU-generated) random numbers.
-I don't know why total time becomes more similar with larger arrays.
+I don't know why having GPU compute random numbers doesn't scale.